GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 Caused by outdated version of protontricks, force-update it, for example with command from above.

 - #### Can't load **winhttp.dll**

 _Prepend_ this to game's Steam launch options
 ```sh
 WINEDLLOVERRIDES="winhttp=n,b"
 ```
 *Taken from https://github.com/ebkr/r2modmanPlus/pull/350*

-- #### protontricks runs but doesn't create winhttp.dll in the game dir
+- #### Protontricks runs but doesn't create winhttp.dll in the game dir
 > this issue is not well studied

 Some reports say that it may be caused by permissions issue.